imnotdruish/Awwwards/README.md

   <h3 align="center">An Awwwards Winning Website</h3>

    <div align="center">
-     Build with the help of [JS Mastery](https://www.youtube.com/@javascriptmastery].
+     Build with the help of <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a> YouTube.
 Working with React, Vite, GSAP, and Tailwind CSS.
+Please give them a like and subscribe if you want to learn more about Modern Web Devleopment.
     </div>
 </div>